SirMotte/FoundryVTT-Theme-Hearth/README.md

 1. Install the required modules to Foundy VTT.
 2. Navigate to the module settings for the Custom CSS Module and open the "Custom CSS Rules" window.
 Copy-Paste all entries found in the "Custom CSS Module Settings.css" and hit save.
 You can choose to apply the style on a global basis or as User Style.
 Please refere to the Custom CSS Module Documentation for further information.
-3. Open the Ernie's Modern UI Settings and tick the following boxes.
+3. Open Ernie's Modern UI Settings and tick the following boxes.
 Feel free to experiment with these settings, but avoid any opacity alterations.

    ![grafik](https://user-images.githubusercontent.com/82598692/206667254-3bdc42d0-9c21-492f-be41-9eefcb3461ae.png)
    - Hit the "Settings" Button and apply the following values in the "Colors" Tab: